Jeimer Candelario Player Props: Nationals vs. Phillies

 Jeimer Candelario At The Plate

-- Among qualifying batters in MLB, his batting average ranks 65th, his on-base percentage ranks 65th, and he is 45th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 66th, his on-base percentage ranks 65th, and he is 48th in the league in slugging.

-- Candelario will look to extend his seven-game hitting streak.
-He's batting .364 with one homer in his last outings.
+- Candelario will look to extend his eight-game hitting streak.
+He's batting .300 during his last games.

-- Candelario has driven home a run in 22 games this year (28.6%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on three occasions..
+- Candelario has had at least one RBI in 28.2% of his games this season (22 of 78), with more than one RBI 13 times (16.7%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 33 games this season (42.9%), including multiple runs in six games.
+- In 42.3% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.